joshhornby/joshhornby.github.io/_posts/2026-01-13-building-agents-with-claude-agent-sdk.md

 The [Claude Agent SDK](https://platform.claude.com/docs/en/agent-sdk/overview) is the same engine that powers Claude Code, exposed as a library.
 It handles the agent loop, provides built-in tools for file operations and terminal commands, and manages context across turns.

+> If you're unclear on what separates an agent from a prompt, I covered that in [What is an AI Agent?](/what-makes-an-ai-agent).

 This post covers building a test generator agent that analyses source files, identifies untested code paths, and writes test files.

 ## What the SDK provides